Ullaakut/disgo/README.md

     // Error methods are similar to info, except that they are written on
-    // the error writer (os.Stderr by default). myConsole.Debugln("Number of days in a year:", 365) myConsole.Debugf("Number of days in a year: %d\n", 365)
+    // the error writer (os.Stderr by default). myConsole.Errorln("Number of days in a year:", 365) myConsole.Errorf("Number of days in a year: %d\n", 365)
-    myConsole.Debug("Number of days in a year: 365\n")
+    myConsole.Error("Number of days in a year: 365\n")
 ```

 When using the global console, simply call the console printing functions directly: